firstlikethis/mini-game/README.md

-# mini-game
+# meet-me-
-Just wanna know do u want to play with me?
+Just wanna know do u want to meet me?